• Video

 US doctor infected with Ebola critically ill but says he is 'cautiously optimistic'

-Ghebreyesus described the situation in Uganda as "stable" with two cases confirmed in people who traveled from the DRC, with one death, though he confirmed three new cases on Saturday morning.
+Ghebreyesus described the situation in neighboring Uganda as "stable" with five cases and one death confirmed.
+At least some of the cases were people who traveled from the DRC.

 A doctor from CBCA Virunga hospital checks a visitor's temperature at a screening checkpoint set up at the hospital entrance as part of Ebola prevention measures in Goma, May 21, 2026.